Here’s a few of the questions I’ve gotten from readers. Love it! Keep asking questions.

 Well, I love Greg.
 He’s got some issues, but he’s arguably one of the best moral characters in the stories.
 His values are alien, but he’s absolutely true to what he believes, while also trying to accept human values.
 So, I wrote a prequel novella about Greg, called Evaluate (Feb.
 2016).

 I have a whole lot more ideas about what happens after – Sage becomes a type of prophet/apostle (a la the apostle Paul), a legacy and mythos grows around Juliet’s story, the Rik people have a sort of rebirth… but I don’t think I’m a good enough writer or theologian to tackle all that!
 It’s hard to leave all the research I did on the Japanese Meiji restoration on the table (that was going to be part of my model for the Rik change), as well as my plans for a new Abraham figure that would learn from but also challenge Sage… but it’s time for me to move on.
-This is the first series I’ve completed and I’ve learned a lot about writing that I didn’t know when I started.
-Time to apply that to a new project.
+This was the first series I’ve completed and I’ve learned a lot about writing that I didn’t know when I started.
+Time to apply that to new projects.

 Let me know if you have any more questions about writing or about my stories that you’d like answered, and thanks for reading!